yyagoub/microservices/01-simplest-microservices/README.md

 }
 ```

+# Test your application
 now open your browser and test the services:
-* http://localhost:8081/item will return: this is items service!
+* http://localhost:8081/item will return: "this is items service!"
-* http://localhost:8082/cart will return: this is your cart items: this is items service!
+* http://localhost:8082/cart will return: "this is your cart items: this is items service!"

-**NOTICE**: *this is not the patter neither the design that happening in production for sure! this is only to simplify things, by break down services.*
+**NOTICE**: *this is not the pattern neither the design that happening in production environments for sure! this is only to simplify things, by break down services.*